-When doing a developmental assessment of a child it is important to appreciate that children develop at different rates, and there is flexibility in the milestones.
-However, a child who is very slow to achieve all milestones or lags behind on a specific developmental domain may have underlying pathology.
+Children develop at different rates, and there is flexibility in when they achieve milestones.
+A child who is slow to achieve all milestones or lags behind on a specific developmental domain may have underlying pathology.

 Global Developmental Delay